Can I Bring a Heating Pad on a Plane? Yes! TSA and Custom Rules

 Cord storage: Protect the wiring from damage by securing cords and using padded cases.

-3.2 Are Microwaveable Heating Pads a Better Travel Option?
+3.2 Microwaveable Heating Pads

 No cords or batteries: These pads heat up in a microwave, so you don’t need to worry about outlets or adapters.